cerner/beadledom/docs/source/guides/getting_started.rst

 This class defines the JSON response from the service.
-The few things to note here are the Swagger annotations. :java:`@ApiModel(value = "HelloWordDto")` defines the high level API model, and as we are sure you have already guessed :java:`@ApiModelProperty` allows us to add some documentation around the various fields that are going to be a part of our response.
+The few things to note here are the Swagger annotations. :java:`@ApiModel(value = "HelloWordDto")` defines the high level API model, and as we are sure you have already guessed :java:`@ApiModelProperty` allows us to add some documentation around the various fields that are ˙going to be a part of our response.

 Service sub-module
 ~~~~~~~~~~~~~~~~~~